felixnyamweya/wpsso-schema-json-ld/readme.txt

 	* Added a new 'WPSSO_SCHEMA_PRODUCT_VALID_MAX_TIME' constant to define a Schema 'priceValidUntil' property default value (default is 1 year).

 == Upgrade Notice ==

+= 1.42.2-dev.1 =

+(2019/04/11) Fixed the addition of default 'aggregateRating' and 'review' property values to the main entity and specific Schema types.

 = 1.42.1 =